Periods are a pain… literally. But is it normal for dancers to have an irregular (or even nonexistent) cycle?

 Dance, exercise, and amenorrhea

-And there’s another problem… most dancers, especially those who rely on their dance career as a source of income, aren’t willing nor able to put their physical activity on hold.
-If that’s the case, you’ll want to first consider lightening up on your cross-training routine.
-Hitting the gym after class might be putting too much stress on your body.
-Working with a dietitian and mental health therapist is your best bet for learning how to turn your exercise routine into a more sustainable plan that encompasses joyful movement.
+Dancers who rely on their dance career as a main source of income might not have the privilege of taking time off.
+If that’s the case, first lighten your cross-training routine.
+Hitting the gym after class might put too much stress on your body.
+Working with a dietitian and mental health therapist is your best bet for learning to turn your exercise routine into a more sustainable plan that encompasses joyful movement.

 Should dancers take birth control to induce their period?